henrietta-k/adapt-learning-wiki/multilanguage.md

     - use of language folder in the course root
     - LMS (see questions above)

-## Export/Import
-- Adapt provides export and import functionality via the command line.
+- Export/Import: Adapt providesCommands that can be executed with Grunt.
 Export commands copy translatable fields into several CSV files to be used in preparing a translation.
 Import commands load translated content from CSV files matching the export format.
-- What it assumes
-    - the content of imported files will only use plug-ins that are present in the src directory
+- Language Picker: Component that presents a list of available languages and allows the learner to choose which she would prefer to work in.
+Component can be configured to appear before entering the course content and/or while the course is in progress.

 ## Overview of language localisation
 1. Create course in first language.